kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Only patching VAC if storage class matches is a very logical choice.
 And we'd better follow the same operation model for all mutable fields.

+## Support for automatically skip not managed PVCs

+Introduce a new field in StatefulSet `spec.updateStrategy.rollingUpdate`: `volumeClaimSyncStrategy`.
+If it is set to `Async`, then we skip patching the PVCs that are not managed by the StatefulSet (e.g. StorageClass does not match).

+The rules to determine what PVCs are managed are a little bit tricky.
+We have to check each field, and determine what to do for each field.

+And still, we want to keep the changes small.

 [KEP-0661]: https://github.com/kubernetes/enhancements/pull/3412